 Encouraging the behavior

-Instead, it would help to reward it when it behaves the way you want, to avoid rewarding it when it takes your things and to try to reduce its access to your things.
+Instead, it would help to reward it when it behaves the way you want, to avoid rewarding it when it hides your things and to try to reduce its access to your things.

 The cause could be that it is bored and looking for a way to stimulate itself.
 This would be more likely if it tends to do it more when you are around and it has not been able to get exercise.
 It would help to ensure that it is able to get the daily amount of recommended of exercise for its age and breed.